Dries Mertens: 2014 FIFA World Cup

-Mertens was named in Marc Wilmots' 23-man squad for Belgium's 2014 FIFA World Cup campaign in Brazil on 13 May 2014.
+Mertens was named in Marc Wilmots's 23-man squad for Belgium's 2014 FIFA World Cup campaign in Brazil on 13 May 2014.
 In the nation's final warm-up match for the tournament on 7 June, Mertens scored a late winner to secure a 1–0 victory over Tunisia.
 He made his first appearance in Belgium's opening match of the World Cup, replacing Chadli at half time and scoring a late winner in a 2–1 victory over Algeria in Belo Horizonte.
 Prior to the World Cup, Mertens had made a bet with his father that he would score at the tournament.
 After the match, he posted a photo on Instagram of him shaving his father's mustache off as reward for winning the bet.
 He made five appearances in total at the World Cup as Belgium were eliminated in the quarter-finals at the hands of eventual runners-up, Argentina.